Welfare & Safeguarding

-Sitwell Cycling Club is committed to implementing policies and procedures to ensure all those involved comply with the British Cycling standards of good practice, including Code of Conduct.
+Sitwell Cycling Club is committed to implementing and complying to British Cycling standards of good practice, policies, and procedures.

 Sitwell Cycling Club has Welfare Officers who are responsible for ensuring that we meet British Cycling's requirements and making sure they are communicated to Members, Coaches, Parents, and Children.
 Our Welfare Officers will also advise Sitwell Cycling Club Committee on how best to safeguard the welfare of children and adults at risk who are participating in Club activities.

 If you have any concerns about the welfare of children or adults at risk involved in the Club you can contact our Welfare Officers by emailing: [email protected]

 The role of a Club Welfare Officer is an advisory role and is not intended to replace, even on a temporary basis, the roles and responsibilities of Parents, Guardians, Responsible Adults or Carers.
 The final decision as to whether an activity or event which involves young people or adults at risk receives approval remains at all times with the Committee of the Club.

 British Cycling's Safeguarding Liaison Officer: 0161 274 2000.